-As noted in the Basis for Conclusions accompanying AASB 1049, AASB 1049 was issued in response to the Financial Reporting Council's direction.
+1 As noted in the Basis for Conclusions accompanying AASB 1049, AASB 1049 was issued in response to the Financial Reporting Council's direction.
 The direction was, among other things, to achieve an Australian Accounting Standard "... in which the outcome statements are directly comparable with the relevant budget statements".
 The budgetary reporting requirements previously included in AASB 1049 were consistent with this aspect of the FRC's direction.

-- BC5 In relation to not-for-profit entities within the GGS, AASB 105X provides guidance on how the budgetary reporting principles previously in AASB 1049 apply in the context of an entity within the GGS, including guidance relating to administered items, for circumstances where: - (a) an entity's budgetary information is incorporated into a consolidated budget of its parent; or - (b) only summarised budgetary information is presented to parliament. - BC6 This Basis for Conclusions summarises the Board's main considerations in reaching the conclusions in developing AASB 105X.
-It comprises the Board's main considerations relating to budgetary reporting requirements previously included in the Basis for Conclusions of AASB 1049 and AASB 2011-13 Amendments to Australian Accounting Standard Improvements to AASB 1049, as well as the Board's subsequent deliberations relating to ED 212's proposals.
+- that were in AASB 1049 are integrated with the budgetary reporting requirements for not-for-profit entities within the GGS. - BC5 In relation to not-for-profit entities within the GGS, AASB 1055 provides guidance on how the budgetary reporting principles previously in AASB 1049 apply in the context of an entity within the GGS, including guidance relating to administered items, for circumstances where: - (a) an entity's budgetary information is incorporated into a consolidated budget of its parent; or - (b) only summarised budgetary information is presented to parliament. - BC6 This Basis for Conclusions summarises the Board's main considerations in reaching the conclusions in developing AASB 1055.
+It comprises the Board's main considerations relating to budgetary reporting requirements previously included in the Basis for Conclusions of AASB 1049 and AASB 2011-13 Amendments to Australian Accounting Standard Improvements to AASB 1049, as well as the Board's subsequent deliberations relating to the relevant proposals in ED 212.
 Individual Board members gave greater weight to some factors than to others.